Peace before economy for Russia sanctions, German Fin Min tells paper

 "The oligarchs, the millionaires who want their nice houses in western European capitals, they have money in accounts - we have to freeze these," he said.

-Gabriel also criticised Britain and France for refusing to stop arms sales to Russia.
-Britain has granted licences to sell tens of millions of pounds worth of arms to Russia, and France wants to uphold a 1.2 billion-euro deal to supply two helicopter carriers to Moscow.
+Gabriel also criticized Britain and France for refusing to stop arms sales to Russia.
+Britain has granted licenses to sell tens of millions of pounds worth of arms to Russia, and France wants to uphold a 1.2 billion-euro deal to supply two helicopter carriers to Moscow.

 "I don't think this is a very sensible solution," said Gabriel, who as economy minister is trying to introduce a more restrictive policy for German arms exports.